matterhorn103/avo_xtb/README.md

 While `xtb` is cross-platform, `crest` is distributed only for Linux/UNIX systems.
 As a result, Windows and macOS users of the plugin will not have the calculations that rely on CREST available to them in the Avogadro interface.

 `crest` can be made visible to the plugin in the same ways as for `xtb` listed above.
-If method 3 is used, `crest` should be located at `<user data>/py-xtb/bin/crest`.
+If it is not in `$PATH`, the `crest` binary, or link to it, should be located at `<user data>/py-xtb/bin/crest`.
 The "Get xtb..." option within Avogadro will also download `crest` on supported operating systems.

-### Open Babel

-The plugin also relies on Open Babel for conversion of output files to Avogadro's `cjson` format.
-The path to the `obabel` binary can be specified in the `Configure...` menu if it is not automatically detected.
-* If you use Avogadro on Windows, macOS, or the AppImage or Flatpak on Linux, you have a recent build of `obabel` with CJSON support in the same folder as the Avogadro executable, and you should use that.
-The plugin should hopefully find it automatically.
-* If you have obtained it from a distro's repositories, your version of `obabel` ***does not*** have the necessary CJSON support, and you will unfortunately have to compile it yourself from the [latest code](https://github.com/openbabel/openbabel).
+## Data location

+The core package that provides the calculation framework uses a central location to run its calculations, store its configuration, and save its log file.
+This location is `<user data>/py-xtb`, where `<user data>` is OS-dependent:

+- Windows: `$USER_HOME\AppData\Local\py-xtb`
+- macOS: `~/Library/Application Support/py-xtb`
+- Linux: `~/.local/share/py-xtb`

+Additionally, if the environment variable `XDG_DATA_HOME` is set its value will be respected and takes precedence over the above paths (on all OSes).

 ## Disclaimer